PaperMC/velocitypowered.com/docs/developers/creating-your-first-plugin.md

 ---
-title: Creating your First Plugin
+title: Creating Your First Plugin
 ---

-Writing plugins for Velocity is not complicated.
-This section will teach you how to setup your IDE, your plugin identifiers, and the basics of the API.
+It is very simple to create a plugin for Velocity.
+This section will teach you how to setup your IDE, your plugin identifiers, and give you an introduction to the basics of the Velocity API.

+## Before you continue...

+You will need proficiency in the Java programming language.
+If you don't know Java yet, we strongly recommend you learn some basic Java before you continue.

 ## Set up your environment